Skip to main content

 • music

-The music in the game has received mixed reviews, with many players praising its catchy and quirky soundtrack that enhances the overall atmosphere and humor of the game.
-However, some users noted that the music can become repetitive over time, and a few found it irritating or barely noticeable.
-Overall, while the soundtrack is generally well-regarded and even considered a highlight by many, there are calls for more variety to keep it fresh throughout extended gameplay sessions.
+The music in the game receives mixed reviews, with many players praising its catchy and quirky soundtrack that enhances the overall atmosphere and humor.
+However, some users find the music repetitive and limited, suggesting that it can become monotonous over time.
+Overall, while the soundtrack is generally well-received, there are calls for more variety to keep it fresh throughout extended gameplay sessions.

 • “The music is definitely background music and hardly noticeable.”